If you buy an item via this post, we may get a small affiliate fee. Details.

 What you need to know about Prime Day

-To celebrate 20th birthday Amazon launched Prime Day on July 15, 2015.
-It was a huge one day promotional event offering more deals than last year’s Black Friday.
+To celebrate 20th birthday, Amazon launched Prime Day on July 15, 2015.
+It was a vast one-day promotional event offering more deals than last year’s Black Friday.

-The most special thing about Prime Day is that the deals were available only for the current and new members of the program.
+The most unique thing about Prime Day is that the deals were available only for current and new members of the program.

-Prime Day is clearly here to stay, and it will be held every year.
-Why it’s good to keep that in mind?
-Because during this one day event a Prime member can save more money than it needs to pay for a yearly subscription.
+Prime Day is not a one-day event any longer, and members can grab exclusive deals already a few days earlier.
+It’s good to keep in mind that a Prime member can save more money than it needs to pay for a yearly subscription.

 Just one example.
-The basic Kindle was offered for $49 instead of
+The basic Kindle is usually offered for $49 instead of

 $79.
-Buying this one product only “lowered” the cost of subscription by one-third.
+Buying this single product only decreases the cost of Prime subscription by one-third.

 But there is one thing to remember: when you join the program during Prime Day, you won’t enjoy the 30-day free trial.
-You’ll need to pay right away the $99 in order to enter the deals.
+You’ll need to pay right away the selected fee to enter the deals.

 What’s the best time to join Prime?